AndreasHeger/CGATReport/doc/Tutorial5.rst

 Trackers allow you to use all the flexibility of python to generate data sources.
 In the previous Tutorial :ref:`Tutorial4` the data was computed directly by the Tracker.
-More often, the data is computed elsewhere and stored in a database. sphinxreport provides a tracker :class:`Tracker.TrackerSQL` that facilitates obtaining data from an SQL database.
+More often, the data is computed elsewhere and stored in a database. cgatreport provides a tracker :class:`Tracker.TrackerSQL` that facilitates obtaining data from an SQL database.